HumanSignal/label-studio/docs/source/guide/auth_setup.md

 AUTH_LDAP_CONNECTION_OPTIONS=OPT_X_TLS_CACERTFILE=/certificates/ca.crt;OPT_X_TLS_REQUIRE_CERT=OPT_X_TLS_DEMAND
 ```

-After setting up LDAP authentication for your on-premise Label Studio Enterprise instance, you can use the credentials `guest1` and `guest1password` to log in and test the setup.
+After setting up LDAP authentication for your on-premises Label Studio Enterprise instance, you can use the credentials `guest1` and `guest1password` to log in and test the setup.